 School dinners.
 It is not the same smell… but so close you are instantly transported back to childhood, feeling once more all the small details of that moment, recalling the taste of a favourite sweet, perhaps, or the comfort of a touch.
 For a scintilla of conscious time you are a child again.

 You will have noticed a bit of a theme going on here… images, brought to consciousness through the senses and evoking emotions that are not images or memories in themselves, but, here and present now.
 Many spiritual paths over the ages have advocated a leaving behind of the things of the flesh, divorcing ourselves from the senses and focussing our attention firmly upon the higher and ethereal realms of spirit.
-I cannot , nor I think, can anyone say with utter certitude …except through personal conviction… whether this is the ‘right’ or ‘wrong’ way to go about things.
+I cannot, nor I think, can anyone say with any certitude, except that of personal conviction, whether this is the ‘right’ or ‘wrong’ way to go about things.
 There are and have been mystics of all faiths and paths that have embraced this concept with their whole being and who have come to a personal enlightenment.
-There are others who have embraced the world and all it offers and have also reached that level of spiritual beauty.
+There are others who have embraced the world and all it offers and who have also reached that level of spiritual beauty.

-Even as a child the idea that we should turn from ourselves.. the way we were made, the tools we were given with which to experience the world… seemed odd.
+Even as a child the idea that we should turn from ourselves… away from how we were made, the tools we were given with which to experience the world… seemed odd.
 Though I was raised in a rather unusual family with wide ranging religious and spiritual beliefs, I live in a nominally Christian country, went to Sunday School and learned from the Bible.
 It says, quite clearly, “So God created man in his own image, in the image of God created he him; male and female created he them.”
 Genesis 1:27.
-KJV In fact, in the same phrase, it is said thrice.
+KJV.
+In fact, in the same phrase, the point is hammered home thrice.